AntonioTorres23/OpenGL_Notes/Advanced GLSL.md

 What we want to know is the size (in bytes) and the offset (from the start of the block) of each of these variables so we can place them in the buffer in their respective order.
 The size of each of the elements is clearly stated in OpenGL and directly corresponds to C++ data types; vectors and matrices being (large) arrays of floats.
 What OpenGL doesn't clearly state is the **spacing** between the variables.
 This allows the hardware to position or pad variables as it sees fit.
 The hardware is able to place a `vec3` adjacent to a `float` for example.
 Not all hardware can handle this and pads the `vec3` to an array of 4 floats before appending the `float`.
 A great feature, but inconvenient for us.

-By default, GLSL uses a uniform memory layout called a **shared** layout - shared b
+By default, GLSL uses a uniform memory layout called a **shared** layout - shared because once the offsets are defined by the hardware, they are consistently *shared* between multiple programs.
+With a shared layout GLSL is allowed to reposition the uniform varia